ThinkbotsAreFree/Birdy/README.md

 The *call SRS* command executes a matching rule, and assigns to a variable the return value of the responding rule.

-### &1 append to value
+### &1 get usual value

-The *append to value* command concatenates a string to the value in a variable.
+The *get usual value* command assigns to a variable a plausibly more "complete version" of the value given as argument, based on previous values given to *get usual value*.

 ### %1 / replace in value